leehanchung/cs182/README.md

 Done using Python 3.7.
 Original/course version of the assignment was on Python 2.7.

 ## Assignment2: :heavy_check_mark:
 Done using Python 3.7.
-Network visualization and style transfer done using pytorch 1.2
+Network visualization and style transfer done using pytorch 1.2.
+Also implemented GAN notebook from Stanford cs231n assignment 3.

 ## Assignment3: